 At SUNLINE Supply, we offer trusted solutions for your operational requirements.
 We sell PPE in bulk to help protect workplaces across industries from the risk of health hazards.
-As an FDA-certified company, we only supply the best-quality PPE to offer maximum protection to your employees.
+As a company, we only supply the best-quality PPE to offer maximum protection to your employees.
 We have 24/7 sales availability to discuss your applications, answer questions and help you find the best options.
 With bulk purchase options and cost-effective pricing, we can help you get the best-value PPE.

 Regardless of your bulk purchasing supply needs, we’re here to fulfill them.
 We prioritize fast and effective shipping to supply your organization as quickly as possible.
 Our quick turnaround times and quality services help make your supply process convenient and fast.